Rita-op/pands-problem-sheet/README.md

 Solution to week 02

 This file contains the solution to weekly task 02.
-In this tak, we were told to calculate someone's Body Mass Index (BMI).
+In this task, we were told to calculate someone's Body Mass Index (BMI).

 REFERENCES:
-- Website used to found how to calculate a BMI: https://www.calculator.net/bmi-calculator.html
+- Website used to find how to calculate a BMI: https://www.calculator.net/bmi-calculator.html
 - How to print the Body Mass Index's result as a number with two decimals: https://www.w3schools.com/python/python_string_formatting.asp